erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 2. Identify the base case(s) in Heap Sort
 3. Explain why Heap Sort has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Heap Sort from scratch using only the function signature
 5. Modify Heap Sort to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

 7. Optimize Heap Sort for a specific use case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Heap Sort
-9. Compare Heap Sort performance with alternative algorithms on large datasets
+9. Compare Heap Sort capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)